Chris is a skilled advocate and litigation strategist who helps clients solve complex and high-stakes disputes.

 Chris is a partner in our Litigation Group.
 He maintains a general litigation practice with a focus on complex commercial disputes and professional negligence.
 As a skilled advocate and litigation strategist, he is sought out by clients from diverse industries to solve complex and high stakes disputes.

 He is also a member of our National Class Actions Group, a past Vice-Chair of the Class and Derivative Actions sub-committee of the American Bar Association, and a past Co-Chair of our National Mining Litigation Group.
 He is the co-author of the Product Liability and Regulatory Compliance Chapters of our Retail and Consumer Products guides to doing business in Canada; a contributing author of Defending Class Actions: A Guide for Defendants; and a past contributing author of the Class Actions Chapter of the ABA’s Business and Corporate Litigation Committee’s Annual Review.

 Chris’ commercial litigation practice includes assisting clients with a variety of litigation and regulatory issues, including product liability claims, class proceedings, product recalls, commercial contract disputes, and insurance coverage disputes on behalf of policy holders (including for COVID-19 related loss).
 His clients include food and consumer products companies, national and international retailers, automakers, mining companies, constructions companies, and consulting firms.

 Chris also has extensive experience assisting clients with professional liability claims.
 Chris acts for physicians on behalf of the Canadian Medical Protective Association.
 He also acts for professional accounting and consulting firms.
 Chris defends professionals at civil trials and appeals, and administrative proceedings.

 REPRESENTATIVE CASES – COMMERCIAL

-- Carillion v.
-City of Toronto et al. – Counsel for plaintiff in complex dispute involving 44 legal actions related to a $170 million claim against the City of Toronto and its consultant arising from the Union Station revitalization project.
+- Carillion City of Toronto et al. – Counsel for Carillion in complex dispute involving 44 legal actions related to a $170 million claim against the City of Toronto and its consultant arising from the Union Station revitalization project, and related insurance claim.

 - Alzu et al. Smucker Foods of Canada Corp. et al. – Counsel for Smucker Foods in putative national product liability class action seeking $25 million for alleged E. coli contamination of flour.
 Counsel for defendant regarding related Health Canada regulatory proceeding, national product recall, and commercial contract, indemnification and insurance disputes.